-So if you have energy issues which are not diagnosed and hot flushes too- don’t assume this is due to low estrogen.
-Check out the articles in this website about adrenal fatigue and see if you “see yourself.”
+If you have undiagnosed energy issues and hot flushes too, don’t assume this is due to low estrogen.
+Read the articles on this blog about adrenal fatigue and find out if you “see yourself.”

-Note: If your adrenal fatigue is severe enough to cause hot flushes, you will not just “get better on your own.”
+Note: If your adrenal fatigue is severe enough to cause hot flushes, you will not get better on your own.

-Now back to the “usual” cause of hot flushes: estrogen deficiency.
-Please do not even consider taking a synthetic estrogen pill prescribed by your regular doctor: Look up the reasons why I’m making sure to tell you this.
-Synthetic estrogen is associated with breast and uterine cancer as well as Alzheimer’s, yes, Alzheimer’s!
+Estrogen deficiency is the “usual” cause of hot flushes.
+Do not consider taking a synthetic estrogen pill prescribed by your regular doctor.
+Synthetic estrogen is associated with breast and uterine cancer as well as Alzheimer’s!
 Why is this still on the market?
 Your guess is as good as mine.

 Age 50-60 in Men

-The vast majority of testosterone topical preparations are not strong enough and, at some point (probably related to hair follicles), men stop absorbing topical testosterone.
+The vast majority of testosterone topical preparations are not strong enough.
+At some point, (probably related to hair follicles), men stop absorbing topical testosterone.

 If you are a man getting testosterone from your general doctor, he/she is most likely unaware that testosterone converts to estrogen, and therefore, most men require an “estrogen-blocker“.
-So, please, have testosterone, free testosterone, and estradiol measured.
-And do find a specialist!
+Please have testosterone, free testosterone, and estradiol measured by a specialist!

 How to know if your hormones are out of whack by the time you are Age 60-70

 In our early 60’s, cortisol levels start creeping up.
 It is quite common for people to experience a drop in energy and attribute it to age.
 There is no reason energy or cognition should fall off at 60.
 We have cortisol which can be lowered and mitochondria which can be amped up.
-Don’t settle for “feeling older” when it’s totally un-necessary.
-I haven’t mentioned insulin levels but I HOPE you have them under control by the time you hit 60.
-Insulin is a great marker for inflammation and it’s easy to get it down to 2 IU/ml, where it needs to be.
+Don’t settle for “feeling older” when it’s unnecessary.
+I haven’t mentioned insulin levels, but you should have them under control by the time you hit 60.
+Insulin is a great marker for inflammation, and it’s easy to get it down to 2 IU/ml (optimal).
 If it isn’t and you’re 60, it’s time to take control of your health.

-There are some “forgotten” hormones that can diminish as we age.
-Those are parathyroid hormone and calcitonin, both needed for bone health and other “odds and ends.”
-And something “no one” seems to look for- hypothyroidism that is due to a diminution of TRH- thyrotropin releasing hormone.
-Doctors measure the pituitary TSH and the thyroid hormones T3 and T4 (free T3 and free T4 are correct) but no one seems to consider TRH.
-My dad 92 year-old dad was “visibly” hypothyroid and his regular doctor plus a Specialist told me he was fine.
-I then ordered the correct tests and yes, now my dad is fine, on bio-identical thyroid hormone prescribed by me.
+Some “forgotten” hormones can diminish as we age.
+These include parathyroid hormone and calcitonin, both of which are needed for bone health and other “odds and ends.”
+Also, hypothyroidism can be due to a diminution of TRH—thyrotropin releasing hormone.
+Doctors measure the pituitary TSH and thyroid hormones T3 and T4 (free T3 and free T4 are correct), but no one seems to consider TRH.
+My 92-year-old father was “visibly” hypothyroid, and his regular doctor plus a Specialist told me he was fine.
+I then ordered the correct tests, and yes, now my dad is fine, on bio-identical thyroid hormone I prescribed.

-I have always found that if someone thinks something is “out of whack”, it is.
+I have always found that if someone thinks something is “out of whack,” it is.
 Don’t let your doctor tell you the sky is pink when you know it’s blue.
-If you have a problem that is being scoffed off as “depression” or “moodiness” or “stress” and you know there’s “something wrong”; listen to your instincts and find someone who will take you seriously.
+If you have a problem that is being scoffed off as “depression” or “stress” and you know there’s “something wrong,” listen to your instincts.
+Find someone who will take you seriously.